antaldaniel/greendeal/content/post/2021-06-08-developer-botond-vitos/index.md

 authors = ["botond_vitos"]

-tags = ["open-data", "open-science", "trustworthy AI", "API"]
+tags = ["open-data", "open-science", "trustworthy AI", "API", "metadata"]

 summary = "I believe that with curators' priorities and the development of an easily accessible, open API, we are moving in the right direction."